GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 - name
 - icon\_uri

-An example of the scope JSON is given below:
+An example of the scope JSON:

 ```
 {